 WHAT IF I CAN’T AFFORD TO GIVE RIGHT NOW?

 You don’t have to.
 Pledge your gift through payroll deduction and spread out small payments throughout the year.
 A small weekly amount adds up to an important part of the total campaign effort.
 United Way services need your year round support.

 You will not be expected to continue your pledge payments during your period of unemployment.
 At the time of re-employment, you will be given the opportunity to reinstate your pledge.

 I WORK IN PUEBLO, BUT LIVE ELSEWHERE--WHERE DO I GIVE?

 The United Way philosophy is that you give where you work.
 Persons living outside Pueblo, but earning a living here are eligible for the services of the United Way agencies.
 The Pueblo County United Way supports agencies in the area.
-And, if you live outside the county you may use United Way’s Donor Choice card to designate your gift to the United Way where you live.
+And, if you live outside the county you choose to designate your gift to an organization where you live.

 ARE LABOR AND MANAGEMENT BOTH BEHIND THE UNITED WAY CAMPAIGN?

 Yes, labor organizations and members work with management to make the campaign a success.
 All levels of business and labor are represented on United Way committees.

 DOES UNITED WAY ALLOW COERCION IN ITS CAMPAIGN?